-- (19) Pursuant to Regulation (EU) 2021/1119 (the European Climate Law), the Commission is required to assess the consistency of national measures with the climate-neutrality objective and with ensuring progress on adaptation.
-The Commission assessed the consistency of Lithuania's measures with these objectives20.
-The below recommendations are based on that assessment.
-Lithuania should take due account of the present recommendations and follow up on them in accordance with the European Climate Law. - (20) Various EU funding instruments can be mobilised to fund adaptation.
-Climate resilience considerations should be put in the forefront when Member States design their national plans under the relevant EU funds.
-None of the spending should do harm to adaptation: that is, increase vulnerabilities either for the beneficiaries or for others. - (21) The local level has competences which can impact climate resilience more broadly.
-The preparation and implementation of sub-national adaptation policies is of significant importance. - (22) Nature-based solutions offer efficient and cost-effective adaptation and mitigation options, if their deployment is incentivised through strategic frameworks, policy and funding.
+- (22) The most vulnerable communities are those with elevated likelihood of being impacted by climate change.
+Unequal exposure and vulnerability to climate impacts of different regions and socio-economic groups worsens pre-existing inequalities and vulnerabilities.
+Just resilience should reduce the unequal burden of climate risk and ensure equity in the distribution of the benefits of adaptation.
+Private stakeholders are agents of change by providing information, resources, capacities, and funding.
+The local level has competences which can impact climate resilience more broadly.
+The preparation and implementation of sub-national adaptation policies is of significant importance. - (23) Nature-based solutions offer efficient, cost-effective adaptation and mitigation options, if their deployment is incentivised through strategic frameworks, policies and funding.
 They can be implemented independently or integrated in other adaptation and mitigation measures, combined with more technological or infrastructure-based solutions.
-Implementation needs to consider the complexity of ecosystems and the projected effects of climate change, the local context, linked interests and values, as well as socio-economic conditions.
+Implementation needs to consider the complexity of ecosystems and the projected effects of climate change, the local context, linked interests and values, and socio-economic conditions.

-HEREBY RECOMMENDS THAT LITHUANIA TAKES ACTION TO:
+HEREBY RECOMMENDS THAT CYPRUS TAKES ACTION TO: